 Neuropsychology involves a condition of a human containing lesions in the brain and evaluations involving the recording of electrical activity in the brain.

 A neuropsychological assessment is done to check whether a person is experiencing behavioral problems resulting in diagnosed brain injury, such as stroke.

 To acquire this reputed designation, one needs to be very diligent and enthusiastic.
-Becoming a psychologist is not a tranquil job.
+Steps to Becoming a psychologist is not a tranquil job.
 It is really a challenging and demanding position.
-Only the skilled applicants with appropriate degrees and capabilities are shortlisted for this post.
+Only skilled applicants with appropriate degrees and capabilities are shortlisted for this post.

 If an individual dreamt of becoming a psychologist, then he needs to go through the following steps:

 One can use the electives to focus his study in a particular field.
-The college/institution that the applicant selects will play a significant role him to gain more and more knowledge and skills about psychology in a broader concept.
-Though the master’s degree, an individual will get to know about the best suitable branch of psychology for him.
+The college/institution that the applicant selects will play a significant role in him gaining more and more knowledge and skills about psychology in a broader concept.
+Through the master’s degree, an individual will get to know the best suitable branch of psychology for him.

 In order to get a license from the authorized body, candidates need to pass a national level exam whereas in some colleges students need to submit a case study to a panel consisting of psychologists.
 Every state requires you to fill certain requirements before granting a license for the approval of the course.